 PS - Producer Statements

-A producer statement is a document prepared by an engineer confirming their professional opinion, based on stated reasonable grounds, that aspects of design of a building achieve compliance.
-This could be compliance with Building Code, or that elements of construction have been completed in accordance with approved building consent.
+A producer statement is a document prepared by an engineer confirming their professional opinion, based on stated reasonable grounds, that aspects of the design of a building achieve compliance.
+This could be compliance with Building Code, or that elements of construction have been completed in accordance with the approved building consent.

 The intent of a producer statement is to signal to the Building Consent Authority (BCA) that certain design monitoring works have been done (or supervised) by a practitioner who is competent to perform the defined work.